iiasa/message-ix-models/doc/global/water/demand.rst

 Water Demand
 ============

 Water demand in MESSAGEix-Nexus is represented across four major sectors: energy, municipal, industrial manufacturing, and agriculture (Awais et al., 2024 :cite:`awais_2024_nexus`).
-Demands are specified at the basin scale and evolve over time based on socioeconomic drivers (population, GDP, urbanization) and technological change.
-Competition between sectors for limited water resources is explicitly resolved through the optimization.
+Energy sector demand emerges from the technologies the model builds and operates.
+Municipal, industrial and agricultural demands are exogenous basin-scale trajectories that differ by SSP, reflecting population, income, urbanisation and efficiency assumptions.
+Competition between all four for limited water is resolved through the optimisation.

 Energy Sector Water Demand
 ---------------------------